beenhere4hours/merge-objects/README.md

 const object2 = {id: "1234567890", address: {state: "OH", zip: 44504}};
 const object3 = {attributes: {dob: "01-01-76", hair: "brown", eyes: "brown"}};

-mergeObjects(object1, object2, object3);
+// can accept a variable number of parameters, so add as many as you'd like mergeObjects(object1, object2, object3);

 /*